Nazia-Karim-Khan-Oishee/GitHub-Issue-Taxonomy/README.md

 ```bash
 python ImplementationOfModel.py
 ```
-nput a text when prompted, and the model will provide the classification result.
+Input a text when prompted, and the model will provide the classification result.

 ## Implementation